SpotlightKid/dpf-faust-project-template/README.md

 the resulting files which is compatible with the license of DPF and the plugin formats you want to distribute.

-The `faustpp` architecture files in the `faust/arch` directory of generated projects are distributed under the Boost Software License 1.0 and come with a special license exception, which can be found in the `LICENSE-EXCEPTION.md` file in the same dierctory.
+The `faustdoctor` architecture files in the `faust/arch` directory of generated projects are distributed under the Boost Software License 1.0 and come with a special license exception, which can be found in the `LICENSE-EXCEPTION.md` file in the same dierctory.